1977 |

 1985 |

-TriParty Plan to improve downtown transportation and pedestrian traffic is approved. |
+• TriParty Plan to improve downtown transportation and pedestrian traffic is approved. |

 1987 |

-For the third consecutive year, VIA receives the American Public Transit Association’s first place “Silver Award” for safety.
-Additionally, VIA is the official transportation coordinator for the 1987 Papal Visit. |
+• For the third consecutive year, VIA receives the American Public Transit Association’s first place “Silver Award” for safety.

 1988 |

-VIA introduces the Automated Vehicle Monitoring System, an innovative bus management and communication system capable of monitoring the activity of VIA’s fleet. |
+• VIA introduces the Automated Vehicle Monitoring System, an innovative bus management and communication system capable of monitoring the activity of VIA’s fleet. |

 1990 |

-VIA is named Best Transit System in North America by the American Public Transit Association.
-VIA opens an on-site Child Development Center, the first of its kind in the transit industry. |
+• VIA opens an on-site Child Development Center, the first of its kind in the transit industry. |

 1991 |

-The TriParty project is completed.
+• The TriParty project is completed.
 VIA receives its first award from the Government Finance Officers Association for Excellence in Financial Reporting. |

 1992 |

-VIA launches lift-equipped bus service with the introduction of wheelchair-accessible buses. |
+• VIA launches lift-equipped bus service with the introduction of wheelchair-accessible buses.

 1993 |

-The Robert Thompson Transit Station opens, and VIA transports record numbers of passengers to Alamodome events. |
+• The Robert Thompson Transit Station opens, and VIA transports record numbers of passengers to Alamodome events, a service that continues today. |

 1994 |

-VIA ranks second in the nation for cost-effectiveness by the University of North Carolina at Charlotte.
-VIA becomes charter member of CLEAR, a statewide environmental alliance. |
+• VIA ranks second in the nation for cost-effectiveness by the University of North Carolina at Charlotte.

 1995 |

-VIA receives Achievement Award for bus safety from the American Public Transit Association for the third consecutive year. |
+• VIA receives Achievement Award for bus safety from the American Public Transit Association for the third consecutive year. |

 1996 |

-VIA introduces Transit Bike Patrol to provide a safer transit environment for bus patrons in the downtown area. |
+• VIA introduces Transit Bike Patrol to provide a safer transit environment for bus patrons in the downtown area. |

 1997 |

-VIA introduces the Ozone Season Pass.
-VIA installs bicycle racks on buses as part of a pilot program, allowing bus patrons to take their bikes with them on bus trips. |
+• VIA installs bicycle racks on buses as part of a pilot program, allowing bus patrons to take their bikes with them on bus trips for the first time.

 1998 |

-The Federal Transit Administration names VIA “Moving Kids Safely Champion” for its “Classroom on Wheels” program. |
+• The Federal Transit Administration names VIA “Moving Kids Safely Champion” for its “Classroom on Wheels” program. |

 1999 |

-The River Walk Streetcar Station opens, a result of a partnership between VIA, the City of San Antonio, and the San Antonio Water System; the Streetcar Station provides the first public connection to the River Walk that is wheelchair-accessible.
-VIA’s first low-floor buses (40-foot) from North American Bus Industries are introduced. |
+• The River Walk Streetcar Station opens, a result of a partnership between VIA, the City of San Antonio, and the San Antonio Water System; the Streetcar Station provides the first public connection to the River Walk that is wheelchair-accessible.

 2000 |

-VIA begins taking delivery of the agency’s first propane-powered buses (30-foot) manufactured by Champion. |
+• VIA begins taking delivery of the agency’s first propane-powered buses (30-foot) manufactured by Champion. |

 2001 |

-Work begins on the Comprehensive Service Plan, a system-wide assessment of VIA’s bus services that will result in increased productivity and efficiency; new bus routes, schedules, and services planned.
-Bicycle racks are installed on all VIA buses (excluding streetcars).
-New Automatic Vehicle Location system replaces previous monitoring system; AVL system uses global positioning technology to better track the activity of VIA’s fleet. |
+• Bicycle racks are installed on all VIA buses (excluding streetcars).
+New Automatic Vehicle Location (AVL) is introduced, using global positioning technology to track the activity of VIA’s fleet. |

 2002 |

-The Customer Information Center at the Ellis Alley Park & Ride facility opens, a result of combined conservation efforts with S.A.
-Conservation Society and neighborhood groups; the facility was fashioned out of two historic homes on the near East Side.
-VIA begins hiring officers for its Transit Police force. |
+• VIA's Customer Information Center at the Ellis Alley Park & Ride facility opens on the historic East Side, a result of combined conservation efforts with the S.A.
+Conservation Society and neighborhood group.

 2003 |